sitizaharahedi/Sales-Performance-Bicycle-Shop/README.md

 This dashboard helps sales managers, marketers, and business analysts to:
 - Track overall sales, profit, and units sold performance
-- Identify top-selling products and key customer segments
+- Identify top products and key customer segments
-- Analyze sales trends over time and across countries
+- Analyze sales trends by month and country
-- Optimize sales strategies based on geographic and segment insights
+- Optimize sales and marketing strategies based on data insights

 ---

 ## 🧠 Data Storytelling

-Between 2021 and 2022, the bicycle shop achieved strong sales performance with total revenue of $118.7M and a healthy profit margin of 14.23%.
-The product PROD_ID_002 emerged as the highest revenue driver, accounting for over $33 million in sales.
+Between 2021 and 2022, the bicycle shop showed strong business results with total sales reaching $118.7 million and a healthy profit margin of 14.23%.
+The top-selling product, PROD_ID_002, contributed significantly with over $33 million in revenue, making it a key driver of overall sales success.

-Sales were concentrated in key markets, with the USA and India leading in volume and revenue.
-Government and Small Business customer segments made up the majority of sales, highlighting important target groups.
-Monthly profit trends show peaks in June 2022 and other periods, indicating seasonal demand patterns that can guide inventory and marketing planning.
+Sales were concentrated mainly in the USA and India, which emerged as the largest markets by sales volume and revenue.
+The Government and Small Business customer segments accounted for 80% of total sales, highlighting their importance to the business.
+Monthly profit trends revealed clear seasonal peaks, especially in June 2022, suggesting opportunities to optimize inventory and marketing efforts during high-demand periods.
+These insights enable better focus on top products, key markets, and customer groups to drive future growth.

 ---